Campo Alegre / Alto del Cabro (Santurce): Plaza del Mercado

-The Plaza del Mercado de Santurce has been active for almost a century and as always, the market stocks fresh farmland produce and provisions; tropical fruits, vegetables and yams to herbs & spices and medicinal & aromatic plants, ... a delight for housewives to chefs alike.
+The Plaza del Mercado de Santurce has been active since 1910 and as always, the market stocks fresh farmland produce and provisions; tropical fruits, vegetables and yams to herbs & spices and medicinal & aromatic plants.
 At noon and in the evenings, quaint restaurants and cantinas with “al fresco” sitting surrounding the Plaza have become popular with the buttoned-up and the bohemian crowds.

+Demographics

+The population for Alto del Cabro: